-\ Sometimes companies allow for single trigger vesting if the acquiring company does not assume the equity awards, but require double trigger vesting if the awards are assumed by the acquirer.
+Sometimes companies allow for single trigger vesting if the acquiring company does not assume the equity awards, but require double trigger vesting if the awards are assumed by the acquirer.
 For the purposes of this study, this treatment was included in the double trigger vesting category.

-The most common trigger found in equity plans is double trigger (56 percent), while 44 percent of companies have at least some outstanding equity awards with a single trigger.
-None of the companies explicitly provide the board with discretion to accelerate the vesting of outstanding equity awards.
+The most common trigger found in equity plans is double trigger (59 percent), while only 37 percent of companies have at least some outstanding equity awards with a single trigger.
+Only 4 percent of companies explicitly provide the board with discretion to accelerate the vesting of outstanding equity awards.

 We have observed a general increase in the use of double trigger vesting over the years.
 We attribute the historic shift toward double trigger vesting to pressure from shareholders and shareholder advisory services.
-Although there was a slight decrease in the use of double trigger in this year's report, we expect the trend toward double trigger vesting in the future.
+Accordingly, we expect the trend toward double trigger vesting to continue into the future.
+Percent of Companies Granting